stormpath/stormpath-framework-spec/registration.md

 REQUIRE_SURNAME are enabled, it should be considered an error if the relevant fields are missing.

-The POST body may contain custom data, which should be passed along to the API when creating the account
+The POST body may contain custom data, which should be passed along to the Stormpath API when creating the account

 ```json
 {